Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 ```

 3. For providing information about a set of files in a directory
-    - If colleagues are accessing your clean datasets in your project directory, it can be helpful to add Readmes to the top of those directories.
-Doing so can provide information about what datasets are available in the directory and pertinent information about those datasets, including how the datasets are related and can be linked [@neild_sharing_2022].
+    - It can be helpful to add Readmes to the top of your directories when both sharing data internally with colleagues, or when sharing files in an external repository.
+Doing so can provide information about what datasets are available in the directory and pertinent information about those datasets, including how the datasets are related and can be linked, definitions of common acronyms used, or measure response rates[@neild_sharing_2022].

 <div class="figure" style="text-align: center">
 <img src="img/readme3.PNG" alt="Institute of Education Sciences example Readme for conveying information on files in a directory" width="75%" />